WizardMac/ReadStat/README.md

 * Stata: DTA
 * SPSS: POR and SAV

-There is also write support for the DTA, POR, and SAV formats.
+There is also write support for the SAS7BDAT, DTA, POR, SAV formats.
 At the moment, the ReadStat command-line tool works only with the non-R formats.

 Installation
 ==